bernhardAxonIvy/doc/source/engine-guide/monitoring/logging.rst

 * **INFO** neutral message
 * **DEBUG/TRACE** low-level events, needed for troubleshooting

-Axon.ivy comes with a sophisticated :ref:`default log configuration <log4j2-xml>`
-which logs all warning, error and fatal events in the :file:`logs` directory of the |ivy-engine|.
+Axon Ivy comes with a sophisticated :ref:`default log configuration <log4j2-xml>` which logs all warning, error and fatal events in the :file:`logs` directory of the |ivy-engine|.
 The log files will be roated and compressed every day.